RadControls for ASP.NET AJAX Note |

 A: Although this is not supported out-of-the-box (since the RadChart image is served by a HttpHandler) you could use the following trick: Insert a regular (invisible) ASP.NET Image next to your RadChart control and then call the Save method on ItemDataBound event.
 Set this image to the ImageUrl property of the aforementioned image control.
 Of course, you will have to show (Visible="true") the image before export.

-Although we are striving to constantly improve our products, there are some limitations in the current implementation of our PDF engine
+Although we are striving to constantly improve our products, you may experience some limitations with the current implementation of our PDF engine

-Reason: Nested tables should have width in pixels
+Reason: Nested tables must have width in pixels

 The default pager's RadComboBox uses special CSS approach that is unsupported by the PDF parser

-This exception is probably result of a hardpagebreak, inserted in a wrong place - for example directly after the starting tag of a table
+This exception can be a result of a hard-pagebreak, inserted in a wrong place - for example directly after the starting tag of a table

 You are either using RTL fonts or mixing Korean characters with another language in the same element (rare scenario)

-Most probably you have DIV element with specified dimensions or absolute positioning.
+Most likely you have a DIV element with specified dimensions or absolute positioning.
 Remove the relevant width/height/position attributes to avoid this exception.

 RadGrid's PDF export engine doesn't work in medium trust.

 The reason for this exception is that the number of col elements is the colgroup is not equal to the maximum number of cells per row.
-Put simply, if you have a table with two columns, you should put two col elements.
+If you have a table with two columns, you should put two col elements.

 <a href="#">text</a>